-Recognizing the importance of strengthening and standardizing STEMI protocol throughout Texas, TMA strongly supports the American Heart Association and American College of Cardiology STEMI-related statewide initiatives.
+Recognizing the importance of strengthening and standardizing STEMI protocol throughout Texas, TMA strongly supports the American Heart Association and American College of Cardiology STEMI-related statewide initiatives, including STEMI-related initiatives in Texas that reflect the most up-to-date guidelines and science.

-TMA will promote ongoing educational initiatives for the general public, emergency medical personnel, physicians, and hospital administration on the benefits of early symptom recognition in ST wave myocardial infarction as well as development of an efficient and collaborative treatment algorithm (CSA Rep. 1-A-09).
+TMA will promote ongoing educational initiatives for the general public, emergency medical personnel, physicians, and hospital administration on the benefits of early symptom recognition in ST wave myocardial infarction as well as development of an efficient and collaborative treatment algorithm (CSA Rep. 1-A-09; amended CSPH Rep. 5-A-19).

 Last Updated On